 - Bella Forte, our main competition, dedicates a large budget to Pay-Per-Click (PPC) targeting local procedure terms; this year we will aim to compete head to head with Bella Forte on Search Engine Marketing

-Use the take away points to identify goals, particularly the second sentence.
+Use the take away points to identify goals.
 The goals for your marketing plan should be specific and measurable.
 Goals define the strategy so it is important to spend time thinking about what will bring the most value to your practice.

 Armed with goal statements it’s time to turn to strategy.
 Use the goals to determine strategy.
 After each goal statement ask the question – how?

 Increase total traffic to the corporate website by 30 percent by the end of 3rd quarter 2021.
 How?
 By increasing our monthly SEO budget by 50 percent.